 This method of financing can occur using both debt and equity.

 First, let’s talk about equity.
-A company can issue more preferred shares to acquire a new asset or to fund expansion.
+A company can issue more preferred shares to acquire a new asset or fund expansion.
 In such a case, management expects that the new asset or expansion will earn more income than what it needs to pay a dividend for the newly issued preferred shares.

-Talking of debt, it is the most common source for funds.
+Talking of debt, it is the most common source of funds.
 It can be in the form of bonds or a loan.
 While taking a loan or issuing bonds, management expects to generate more profits than the interest and principal payments for the new debt.

 Advantages of Trading on Equity